 There aren’t any tests for the condition, so doctors usually diagnose an ophthalmoplegic migraine after they rule out other disorders.

 The doctor will first ask about your or your child’s symptoms and health history, and will do a physical exam that includes an eye exam.
-She may dilate the eyes, or put drops in them to make the pupils bigger.
-That will help her better see inside the eyes.
+They may dilate the eyes, or put drops in them to make the pupils bigger.
+That will help them better see inside the eyes.

 - A blood test to check for a clot or infection

 - Magnetic resonance imaging (MRI), a test that makes detailed pictures of your organs.
-It will help her rule out a tumor and look at your cranial nerves.
+It will help them rule out a tumor and look at your cranial nerves.

 - A spinal tap to check for meningitis, lymphoma, leukemia, or infectious disorders